IceFireCode/SmellyRover/NOTES.md

 ## 🍅 Pomodoro 3

-[ ] improve turnLeft and turnRight code when we have enum for Direction, creating a lookup function
+[ ] improve turnLeft and turnRight code when we have enum for Direction, getting rid of else statements

 ## 🍅 Pomodoro 4